Exactlywb/HashTable/README.md

 ## The task

-* The implementation of the hash table using the chaining method.
+* To implement the hash table using the chaining method.
-* Hash functions analysis.
+* To analyze hash functions.
-* The optimization of the hash table.
+* To optimize the hash table.

 ## Hash functions analysis

 > If you want to see the full report, you may look at [LaTex document](HashFunctions.pdf).

 In this part of work I have implemented seven hash functions and carried out the research.
+We will explore the functions: _The hash which just returns 1_, _the length hash_, _the ASCII sum hash_, _the first symbol hash_, _the ROR hash_, _the Murmur2A hash_ and _the CRC32 hash_.

 * _The hash which just returns 1_